Michele Cappellari Python Programs

 Fit the global kinematic position-angle of galaxies

-Figure 9: Left Panel: Best fitting symmetrized kinematics at the optimal position angle determined by PaFit.
+Figure 10: Left Panel: Best fitting symmetrized kinematics at the optimal position angle determined by PaFit.
 Right Panel: The corresponding mock observed stellar kinematics, with overlaid the best-fitting kinematic PA.
-The black dots indicate the location were the kinematics was sampled.
+The black dots indicate the location where the kinematics was sampled.

 See Cappellari et al. (2007), Krajnović et al. (2011) and Graham et al. (2018) for large scale applications of this software to the study of the stellar kinematic misalignment of early-type galaxies.
 See Davor’s Krajnović page for the related Kinemetry package.